MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/billing-reporting-apps.md

 nGenius Voice | Video Manager NetScout enables IT organizations to optimize and protect service delivery for voice, video, and data services while simplifying IT operations.

-Periscope GC For Lync 2013
+## Periscope GC For Lync 2013

-Unified Communications usage and expense management for Lync deployments. cvt.com.au
+**Unified Communications usage and expense management for Lync deployments.**

-Description
+cvt.com.au

 Periscope GC for Billing and Enhanced Reporting on Lync recognizes that Lync provides an opportunity to deliver more for our customers.
 Not only does Lync deliver a rich Unified Communications environment for users, but it coincides with the latest Microsoft technologies in operating system, database and web application development.

 Periscope GC takes advantage of these developments to deliver a rich web based user experience providing well established telecoms reporting features such as on-billing, Call Cost Accounting and service provider bill import and extending that further to drive business analytics around the Unified Communications play.

 Periscope GC is used by customers in all verticals delivering the full range of requirements including more than 100 standard report templates in multi-formats, scheduled reports, exception reports, monitoring dashboards and more.
 We look forward to discussing further with interested parties on how GC can benefit their operations.

-Proteus Call Accounting from CTI Group
+## Proteus Call Accounting from CTI Group
-For Lync:
-2013
+For Lync 2013

-See a detailed optimisation and cost analysis of your communication systems. ctigroup.com
+**See a detailed optimisation and cost analysis of your communication systems.**

-Description
+ctigroup.com

 Proteus addresses:
 Cost and revenue optimization: Analyze telephone costs in real time.
 Respond to cost triggers and trends.
 Compare multiple carrier rates.

 Cost allocation within a company: Assign costs to departments and employees for chargeback.
 Schedule cost reports to finance and human resources teams.
 Service billing: Allocate costs to account codes and produce billing reports for client phone usage.

 Network optimization: Monitor effectiveness of network, network utilization, and network capacity in real time.
 Respond to real time triggers and trends.
 Identify over-utilized and under-utilized trunks.
 Monitor call-routing effectiveness, abandoned calls, agent utilization and many other network aspects.

 Staff activity: Report on employee calling activities and patterns.
 Measure key performance indicators (KPIs).

 Security and compliance: Monitor telecom activity and set thresholds to alert on suspected fraudulent activity.
 Monitor telephony systems to ensure availability of this business critical infrastructure.

-Singula Software Ltd. Analytics
+## Singula Software Ltd. Analytics
-For Lync:
-2013
+For Lync 2013

-Provide complete management for automated billing, reporting, and invoicing.
+**Provide complete management for automated billing, reporting, and invoicing.**
-Description

 Singula Analytics has been specifically designed for Microsoft Lync, delivering a carrier class billing and reporting platform.
 Whether you're deploying Lync onsite or hosted, it provides a fully itemized, online billing solution that enables you to charge usage and calls back to individual users, departments, cost centers or customers.

 Every single interaction is logged by Analytics to provide a clear audit trail of all activity within the system.
 Use this data to search for specific interactions or gain a greater understanding of the platform usage.

 Analytics has drill down capability, trending, heat mapping and forecasting.
 This enables management to make informed decisions and enhance the effectiveness and long term usage of Microsoft Lync.

 Singula Analytics creates a multi-tenanted view of your Lync deployment using information gathered from Active Directory.
 Use this view to navigate quickly between entities to view usage, bills and create reports.

-Tiger Communications Tiger 2020 Pro
+## Tiger Communications Tiger 2020 Pro
-For Lync:
-2010
-2013
+For Lync 2010, 2013

 Quickly identify usage patterns and take advantage of cost savings.
-Video Demo

 tigercomms.com
-Description

 Scalable from 100 to 100,000+ extensions, Tiger 2020 Pro, is a centralized billing and reporting platform for Lync 2013, empowering customers to measure and manage fixed line and mobile networks.

 Incorporating powerful Active Directory integration, rich multi-lingual graphical user interfaces, flexible multi-country billing tariffs and customizable reporting facilities, it enables customers to monitor and control network capacity, areas of over and under-utilization, and staff performance.
 Further cost savings can be identified through assessment of actual versus alternative carrier pricing.
 A Silverlight web interface allows secure access for all users and administrators network-wide.

 Options include integration to Financial Systems and Data Warehouses via standard or customized interfaces and Voice Network Security for pro-active call alerting to fraudulent activity and unusual traffic patterns.

 Tiger Pro 2020 enables organizations to plan effectively by having the traffic statistics to assess future line requirements across the network.

-Unify Square PowerMon
+## Unify Square PowerMon
-For Lync:
+For Lync: 2013
-2013

-Reduce the time it takes to diagnose and resolve failures by instantly alerting of Lync service outages globally. unifysquare.com
+**Reduce the time it takes to diagnose and resolve failures by instantly alerting of Lync service outages globally.**

-Description
+unifysquare.com

 PowerMon is a proactive 24x365 cloud-based monitoring solution for Lync.
 The solution monitors end-to-end service availability of Lync workloads via synthetic transactions hosted on the Microsoft Azure network worldwide.
 PowerMon incorporates industry-leading Unify2 expertise and best practices assisting Fortune 500-class enterprises with their Lync service availability.
 By instantly alerting of Lync service outages globally, PowerMon helps an organization substantially reduce the time it takes to diagnose and resolve failures, even addressing failures before they are reported from clients, significantly reducing costs associated with Lync downtime.

-Unify Square PowerSAT
+## Unify Square PowerSAT
-For Lync:
+For Lync: 2013
-2013

-Quickly and easily gather real-time Net User Satisfaction (NSAT) information. unifysquare.com
+**Quickly and easily gather real-time Net User Satisfaction (NSAT) information.**

-Description
+unifysquare.com

 PowerSAT, a Lync IM cloud-based solution, helps organizations quickly and easily gather real-time Net User Satisfaction (NSAT) information about Lync.
 With PowerSAT, users can rate their satisfaction in a familiar Lync instant message (IM) based on their presence's availability.
 The presence and IM based solution increase the users' response rate significantly compared with other survey solutions.
 PowerSAT also includes a real-time reporting portal that allows IT Departments to monitor and track progress based on standard Net Satisfaction Score (NSAT) used by Microsoft and other enterprises.

-Unify Square PowerView
+## Unify Square PowerView
-For Lync:
-2010
-2013
+For Lync 2010, 2013

-Track system-wide usage of voice, video, instant messaging, conferencing, and application sharing. unifysquare.com
+**Track system-wide usage of voice, video, instant messaging, conferencing, and application sharing.**

-Description
+unifysquare.com

 PowerView is a comprehensive reporting and billing solution for Lync that enables organizations to optimize infrastructure, track return on investment, and implement billing for many scenarios.

 PowerView includes a scalable data warehouse that produces rich reports on the operation and management of Lync Server across an entire deployment over an unlimited period of time.
 Instant Messaging, voice, application sharing, audio and video conferencing, are all tracked and reported.

 Administrators can drill-down through more than 30 prepackaged reports to browse usage, view by department or geography, sort by total usage or costs, and navigate to individual user reports.
 Customized reports can also be created to meet specific requirements.
 Reporting subscriptions can enable automation of activities such as sending out monthly departmental billing summaries.

 * * *
 ### Related resources
 [Microsoft Lync](http://lync.microsoft.com/en-us/Pages/unified-communications.aspx)